-If we can cherish each hunting day without regard for its result, we will be
+If we can cherish each hunting day without regard for its result, we will be HAPPIER.

-HAPPIER.
+If we can calculate our hunting achievements in terms of memories earned instead of shots fired, our days afield will be RICHER.

-If we can calculate our hunting achievements in terms of memories earned instead of shots fired, our days afield will be or the game, shoulder our fair burden of responsibility ore of ourselves than others require of us.
+KIND AND AS NEW AS TOMORROW. the game, shoulder our fair burden of responsibility re of ourselves than others require of us.